maidsafe/sn_browser/README.md

 # Peruse

-An electron web browser with the intention extensibility.
+An electron web browser.
+Built to be a basis.
+Extendable by design.

 ## TODO